joaoferreira7991/smart_home_assistant/readme.md

 # Smart Home Assistant

-Implementation of web application using Flask for remote monitoring and controlling of a house using sensors and actuators.
+Implementation of a web application using Flask and Gunicorn for remote monitoring and controlling of a house using sensors and actuators.

 ## How to make the virtual environment work

-After cloning the repository, delete the virtual folder.
-Then, run
+After cloning the repository, run the script above,
 ```bash
 source setup.sh
 ```